uncoil/eslint-config-uncoil/README.md

 This package contains an extended version of the eslint-config-airbnb ESLint rules.
 It requires `eslint`, `eslint-config-airbnb`, `eslint-plugin-import`, `eslint-plugin-react`, and `eslint-plugin-jsx-a11y`.

+## React function naming conventions

+See [this document](react_function_naming_conventions.md) for details on Strawhouse function naming conventions in react.

 ## Steps to install

 1. Ensure packages are installed with correct version numbers (see below).